Spray Foam Insulation - Is it Really that Good?

 The word "polyurethane" is a fancy way of saying "plastic."
 So this insulation material is simple a 2 part plastic that when heat is applied and sprayed on a wall or ceiling (or anything), it expands to roughly 50% of it's original size.

 There are many varieties of spray foam densities and each density has a slightly different R-value.
 Most of the spray foam that is used in temperate climates that see great deals of temperature and moisture fluctuation is 2 lb density foam which has an aged R-value of R-6 per inch.
 The reason there is an aged R-value is because there is a small amount of off gassing that occursas the foam ages.
 Non of the gases are toxic or hazardous in any way, but they do effect the R-value slightly.
 For instance, the initial sprayed R-value of 2 lb foam is R-8 per inch.
 Please note that there is only a small amount of R-value lost, and it has very little effect, if any, on the performance of the insulation.
-Also, there is no vapor barrier needed with closed cell foam becuase of it's water resistent and air sealing quailities.
+Also, there is no vapor barrier needed with closed cell foam because of it's water resistent and air sealing quailities.
 Anything under 1.5 lb foam is NOT considered closed cell anymore and is now considered open cell foam... which we will get to in a minute.

 The major benefits of closed cell foam are numerous.
 For one, you only need 3 inches in a wall and 5 inches on the ceiling to meet all your code R-values.
-When using this product, your building is air tight.
+When using this product, your building is airtight.
 The only air that comes in is the air you want to come in making your building extremely efficient; from 30-50% more efficient than fiberglass and 10-25% more efficient than wall spray or dense pack cellulose.
 Now before you go running to the phone, there are of course some major drawbacks.
 The first is price.
 It is very expensive at around $4.00 per square foot.
 It is not uncommon to have a price tag of $13,000 or more for an average house of 1500 square feet with 8 foot ceilings.
 Generally you see your savings within 5-7 years or less depending on your lifestyle.

 Open cell polyurethane spray foam insulation